show_page.php1 : mn01.jpg

 HISTORY: The ferret presented with a nodule at the tip of the tail.

 HISTOPATHOLOGIC DESCRIPTION: Haired skin and subcutis, tail: Expanding the subcutis, elevating the overlying dermis and epidermis, and compressing adnexa is an unencapsulated, well-circumscribed, multilobulated, moderately cellular neoplasm composed of plump polygonal to spindloid cells arranged in lobules separated by a fine fibrovascular to mucinous stroma.
-Neoplastic cells have distinct cell borders and abundant cytoplasm filled by one or more discrete, clear, variably sized vacuoles that often peripheralize the nucleus, and nuclei are irregularly oval with coarsely clumped chromatin and indistinct nucleoli (physaliferous cells).
+Neoplastic cells have distinct cell borders, abundant cytoplasm that contains one or more discrete, clear, variably sized vacuoles that often peripheralize the nucleus, and nuclei are irregularly oval with coarsely clumped chromatin and indistinct nucleoli (physaliferous cells).
 At the periphery of the neoplastic lobules, neoplastic cells are stellate to spindle with scant eosinophilic fibrillar cytoplasm and round to oval nuclei with coarsely or finely stippled chromatin and 1-2 variably distinct nuclei.
 The mitotic count is less than 1 per 2.37mm2.
 There is mild anisocytosis and anisokaryosis.
-Multifocally, neoplastic cells are embedded within a basophilic mucinous matrix and there are scattered islands of cartilage and woven and lamellar trabecular bone lined by rare osteoblasts and few osteoclasts in Howship’s lacunae.
+Multifocally, neoplastic cells are embedded within a basophilic mucinous matrix and there are scattered islands of cartilage and woven and lamellar trabecular bone lined by osteoblasts and few osteoclasts in Howship’s lacunae.
 Within the central marrow space, there are loosely arranged spindle cells and scant hematopoietic elements.
 In the adjacent dermis, there are few small aggregates of lymphocytes and plasma cells and few mildly ectatic apocrine glands.
 There is diffuse mild orthokeratotic hyperkeratosis in the epidermis.

 MORPHOLOGIC DIAGNOSIS: Tail, haired skin and subcutis with bone: Chordoma, ferret (Mustela putorius furo), mustelid.